 In Nursery parents receive a 2 year check when their child is between the ages of 2 years to 3 years (Nursery 1).
-At the end of Nursery 2 (3 -4 years) they receive a written report.

-In Reception we have termly written reports, including targets.
+In Nursery and Reception we have termly written reports, including targets.

 Parent Workshops are usually held termly to provide parents/carers with information regarding the teaching and acquisition of Phonic skills, Maths and Writing.
 These are very practical sessions and the parents undertake activities alongside their children.
-With Covid 19, parent workshops have currently been postponed, however information for parents is readily available on the website.